Zion & Bryce National Parks have been linked together from the beginning. So many people visit both of these parks on their Utah Road Trip.

 5. Little Hollywood Museum

 Did you know Kanab, Utah used to be known as Little Hollywood?
 Why?
-Because there were over 100 western movies filmed here in the heyday of western movies.
+Because there were over 100 Western movies filmed here in the heyday of Western movies.

 This was practically a second home for some big-time Hollywood stars.